 The National Park Service contacted the Florida Fish and Wildlife Conservation Commission and the Mississippi Natural Heritage Program in letters dated April 9, 2009.
 The Florida agency responded with information about the currency of their Internet-based species list.
 The Mississippi agency responded with information about modifications and potential additions to their state list.
-Both these agencies will have an opportunity to review and comment on this draft plan.

-The National Park Service will request consistency determinations for the federal Coastal Zone Management Act.
-In Florida, this review will be coordinated by the Florida Coastal Management Program of the Florida Department of Environmental Protection.
-In Mississippi this review will be coordinated through the Mississippi Coastal Program through the Mississippi Department of Marine Resources.
+The National Park Service requested a consistency determination for the federal Coastal Zone Management Act.
+In Florida, this review was coordinated by the Florida Coastal Management Program of the Florida Department of Environmental Protection.
+In Mississippi this review was coordinated through the Mississippi Coastal Program through the Mississippi Department of Marine Resources.
 The National Park Service proposes no development in any area of the national seashore that would conflict with the coastal management program.
+The National Park Service met with staff from the Florida Fish and Wildlife Commission and the Department of Environmental Protection on January 25, 2012, August 15, 2012, and February 21, 2014, regarding Coastal Zone Management Act consistency in the Florida units of the national seashore.
+The discussions led to a better understanding between the agencies regarding NPS management zoning and other marine management issues.
+The outcomes of the meetings were a letter of concurrence dated April 14, 2014, and a decision to develop a memorandum of understanding between the two agencies to guide collaboration during future marine resource planning and management.